 by Jan-Alexander Krause

-In 2021, the Cross Innovation Class will enter its third round.
+In this summer-semester, the Cross Innovation Class (CIC) will enter its third round.
 Interdisciplinary teams, consisting of students from different universities, will again tackle challenges from the practical area of the creative industries.
 Together with various companies, the project groups work on concrete solutions that combine technology and software with design and sound.
 The main topic for the inter-university student project in the summer semester 2021 is Smart City & Urban Tech.

 Creative, innovative, interdisciplinary